-39. For large integrated circuits, commonly called system-on-a-chip (SoC) with either large analog content and small digital content ("big A, little D") or large digital content and small analog content ("big D, little A"), it is not practical to manually add dummy fill, so automated fill routines are almost always used.
-Because there are so many critical signals in a large SoC, the process cannot be done manually due to the time it would require.
-Thus, the design timelines and practical realities require that the automated fill routines are used instead.
+18 For large integrated circuits, commonly called system-on-a-chip (SoC) 36. with either large analog content and small digital content ("big A, little D") or large digital content and small analog content ("big D, little A"), it is not practical to manually add dummy fill, so automated fill routines are almost always used.
+22 Because there are so many critical signals in a large SoC, the process cannot be done manually due to the time it would require.
+Thus, the design timelines and 24 practical realities require that the automated fill routines are used instead.

-40. However, placing the dummy fill that is too large in size, too extensive, and/or too close to signal nets increases capacitance between the signal wires and the dummy fill in the physical device if fabricated without taking additional measures.
-That increase in capacitance in the fabricated physical device would in turn slow the transmission speed of signals and degrades the overall performance of the integrated circuit.
+However, placing the dummy fill too close to signal nets increases 37. capacitance between the signal wires and the dummy fill, which in turn slows the transmission speed of signals and degrades the overall performance of the integrated circuit.
 This effect is undesirable and is known as "parasitic capacitance."

-41. The added parasitic capacitance will degrade parameters, such as operating frequency and rise/fall time, for a critical clock or signal, and this must be avoided in order for the circuitry to work properly.
+38. The added parasitic capacitance will degrade parameters, such as operating frequency and rise/fall time, for a critical clock or signal, and this must be avoided in order for the circuitry to work properly.

-42. The parasitic capacitance is inversely proportional to the distance between the dummy fill and the signal wire.
+39. The parasitic capacitance is inversely proportional to the distance between the dummy fill and the signal wire.
 Thus, parasitic capacitance from dummy fill will be minimized if the dummy fill is placed far from signal nets.